 The department also offers the following minors for those pursuing majors in other departments:

-The purpose of the humanities program at Point is to equip students to become effective ambassadors for Jesus Christ, as well as thoughtful and productive citizens.
+The humanities program at Point equips students to become effective ambassadors for Jesus Christ, as well as thoughtful and productive citizens.
 These goals are accomplished by means of broad exposure to the intellectual heritage of the West, as well as the development of a comprehensive Christian worldview.
 Humanities department graduates are thus in a position both to understand the culture around them and to offer a thoughtful, Christian perspective on that culture.
-The purpose of the general studies program at Point is to provide the core curriculum for all students.
+The general studies program at Point provides the core curriculum for all students.
 With the realization that many entering students have not yet decided on a definite program of study, a basic outline of courses has been organized into a core curriculum.
 The core curriculum can serve as a guide during the freshman year and into the sophomore year.
 These courses help students determine their abilities and interests, and serve as a foundation on which to build their degree programs.

 Studies in the humanities include philosophy, literature, history, religion and arts.
 Students are invited to participate in what has been called the “Great Conversation” — that centuries-long dialog regarding the meaning and significance of human existence.
 Humanities students spend time in reflection on the ideas of some of the greatest minds in history, from Plato to Plantinga.
 They develop an appreciation for masterpieces of art and literature, from classical to contemporary, learning to discern the true from the false, the valuable from what is otherwise.